vibeswithkk/ZENITH/README.md

 ### Hardware Support
 - CPU: AVX2/FMA SIMD optimizations
 - NVIDIA GPU: CUDA 12.x with cuDNN 8.x and cuBLAS
-- AMD GPU: ROCm support (experimental)
+- AMD GPU: ROCm support (experimental - untesting)
-- Intel: OneAPI support (experimental)
+- Intel: OneAPI support (experimental - untesting)

+> **Note regarding AMD & Intel GPUs:**
+> Support for ROCm (AMD) and OneAPI (Intel) is currently in an **experimental** state.
+While the backend code exists, it has not been verified on physical hardware.
+We recommend using NVIDIA GPUs for production workloads.
+Community contributions for hardware verification are welcome!

 ### Native CUDA Kernels

-Zenith includes JIT-compiled native CUDA kernels for maximum performance:
+Zenith includes some hand-written CUDA kernels (still experimental):

 | Kernel | Description | Tensor Core |
 |--------|-------------|-------------|